General

 Note

-• Specifications of a GPU server can be changed only through a server of the same type.
+• The specifications of a GPU Server can be changed only through a server of the same type.

-• After a GPU server is created, it cannot be converted to a regular server by removing GPU.
-To change to a regular server, you need to create a server image and use the image to newly create a regular server.
+• After a GPU Server is created, it cannot be converted into a regular server by removing the GPU.
+To change to a regular server, you need to create a server image and use the image for newly creating a regular server.

 • If the OS kernel version is changed (updated) and is no longer compatible with the current GPU driver: re-install the GPU driver only.